akirby23/halloween-memory-game/README.md

 - [Umeicon](https://www.flaticon.com/authors/umeicon) who made the halloween-pumpkin icon.
 This artist also created the pumpkin icon used for the Favicon.

 ### Acknowledgements

+- My mentor Derek McAuley for taking the time to review my code, provide helpful feedback & for being available for any questions that I had.
+- Sean from the tutor support team for helping me troubleshoot an issue with the event listeners for the modal buttons.
+- My friends and family for testing the game to ensure that it's functional.
+Special thanks to my friend Josip for reviewing my code and helping me to troubleshoot some issues with finishing, resetting & exiting the game.